Causality: Forecasts Measured in Profit, Not Percentages

 DEMAND FORECASTING

-Scenario: Predict future demand patterns across products and services
+Predict future demand patterns across products and services to improve availability, reduce waste, and stabilise operational planning.

 PROCESS OPTIMISATION